dion-labs/voxta-client/README.md

 uv run pre-commit install
 ```

+## Credits

+Special thanks to **Vega** from the official Voxta Discord for their invaluable work on the [Voxta Development Guide](https://github.com/vega-holdings/voxta_unoffical_docs/blob/main/VOXTA_DEVELOPMENT_GUIDE.md#6-websocket-protocol-reference) (repo: [vega-holdings/voxta_unoffical_docs](https://github.com/vega-holdings/voxta_unoffical_docs)).
+This project was made possible by their detailed documentation of the Voxta WebSocket protocol.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.